NizarIslah/dementia-prediction/README.md

 # confusionMatrix(pred, valid_set$CDR)
 ```

-The plot shows that using 3,4 and 6 variables at each split all perform equally well compared to the default value.
+The plot shows that using 3,4 and 6 variables at each split all perform equally well compared to the default of 2.
 There a dip in accuracy going from 4 to 5, and after 6 variables.Next we will optimize the number of trees to grow.

 ------------------------------------------------------------------------

-Since XGB usually performs so well, it would be criminal not to fit one.
-However, it will not run in the kernel so I will report my results based on my markdown.
-The best tune is listed above and has accuracy of 86%.

 Model Assessment
 ================